 This above all: to thine own self be true. - ShakespeareCall me Vivienne.

 I'm getting on for fifty (how did that even happen?!).
 I'm a heterosexual male crossdresser, partly out of the closet.
 I'm also a practising doctor (but I read widely in all sorts of things), and I work in a large hospital.
 I live with my female partner and our kids in the suburbs, where our lives are pretty ordinary.

 So foremost, this blog is about me making some sense of crossdressing.
-It's about resolving the dichotomy between the intellectual part of me, which recognises that crossdressing is (let's face it) a bit weird, and the emotional part of me, which loves the sensual pleasures of soft fabrics, perfumes and cosmetics.
+It's about resolving the dichotomy between the intellectual part of me, which still thinks that crossdressing is a bit weird, and the emotional part of me, which loves the sensual pleasures of soft fabrics, perfumes and cosmetics.

 Secondly, it's a way for me to explore the issues around crossdressing in a scholarly way.
 I've read a lot about crossdressing as a form of expression, and I am not sure I wholly agree with all of it.
 I include some points for discussion in this blog.
 The third purpose of this blog is to enable a conversation: for me the most painful thing about being a closeted crossdresser is not being unable to do it, it's being unable to talk about it.

 The third reason for the blog is to put out there an image of crossdressing which is somewhat at odds with the traditional view (which is that it's farcical, grotesque, or perverse).
 It is possible to be a crossdresser and be educated, compassionate, moral and contribute to society in a positive way.